Roh Moo-hyun: Early political career

 In 1990, Kim Young-sam merged his party with the Democratic Justice Party to form the Democratic Liberal Party, a forerunner of the Grand National Party.
 Roh did not participate in the party and he criticized it as "betrayal against the democracy movement".

 In 1991, before the election of the national assembly, the Weekly Chosun posted an article that alleging that Roh was a politician with hidden wealth.
 Roh sued the company for defamation and won, but lost the election for his seat.

 Having lost his seat in the 1992 Assembly elections, he later ran for the mayorship of Busan in 1995, where he lost again.
 Shortly after the election, Kim Dae-jung founded the National Congress for New Politics, but Roh did not join.
-In 1996, he ran for the Assembly seat for Jung-gu in Seoul, losing to another future president, Lee Myung-bak.
+In 1996, he ran for the Assembly seat for Jongno District, Seoul, losing to another future president, Lee Myung-bak.

 Roh founded the new party with Lee Bu-Yeong, Lee Chul, Kim Won-Gi, and Kim Jeong-Gil, but before the presidential election, after the New Korea Party merged with the United Democratic Party, he decided to reconcile with Kim Dae-jung to 'bring the military government and their political heir into justice'.

 Subsequently, Roh reconciled with Kim when he endorsed his candidacy in the 1997 Presidential election.
 At the meeting, Kim Dae-jung welcomed Roh and his party saying "Today is a very pleasant day.
 That pleasure is not only because we now work together, but also because I could relieve a burden in my mind that I have been carrying (since we separated)."
 Roh returned to office in 1998, when Lee Myung-bak resigned his seat because of a violation of election law, winning a seat in the ensuing by-election.